 There are three types of hedge accounting designations: fair value hedges, cash flow hedges and net investment hedges.
 The Bank uses fair value hedges primarily to hedge fixed-rate long-term debt, AFS securities and certain commodities inventories.
 For qualifying fair value hedges, the changes in the fair value of the derivative, and in the value of the hedged item for the risk being hedged, are recognized in earnings.
 Certain amounts excluded from the assessment of effectiveness are recorded in OCI and recognized in earnings over the life of the derivative.
 If the hedge relationship is terminated, then the adjustment to the hedged item continues to be reported as part of the basis of the hedged item and, for interest-bearing financial instruments, is amortized to earnings as a yield adjustment.
 Derivative amounts affecting earnings are recognized consistent with the classification of the hedged item - primarily net interest income and principal transactions revenue.

-The Bank employs the portfolio layer method to manage the interest rate risk of portfolios of fixed-rate assets.
+Effective January 1, 2023, the Bank adopted the new portfolio layer method hedge accounting guidance which expanded the ability to hedge a portfolio of fixed-rate assets to allow more types of assets to be included in the portfolio, and to allow more of the portfolio to be hedged.
+The Bank employs the Portfolio Layer Method to manage the interest rate risk of portfolios of fixed-rate assets.
 Throughout the life of the open hedge, basis adjustments are maintained at the portfolio level and are only allocated to individual assets under certain circumstances.
-These include instances where the portfolio amount falls below the hedged layer amounts, or in cases of voluntary de-designation.
+These include instances where the portfolio amount falls below the hedged layer amounts, or in cases of voluntary dedesignation.

-The Bank uses cash flow hedges primarily to hedge the exposure to variability in forecasted cash flows from floating-rate assets and liabilities and foreign currency-denominated revenue and expense.
+The Bank uses cash flow hedges primarily to hedge the exposure to variability in forecasted cash flows from floating-rate assets and liabilities and foreign currencydenominated revenue and expense.
 For qualifying cash flow hedges, changes in the fair value of the derivative are recorded in OCI and recognized in earnings as the hedged item affects earnings.
-Derivative amounts affecting earnings are recognized consistent with the classification of the hedged item primarily noninterest revenue, net interest income and compensation expense.
+Derivative amounts affecting earnings are recognized consistent with the classification of the hedged item - primarily noninterest revenue, net interest income and compensation expense.
 If the hedge relationship is terminated, then the change in value of the derivative recorded in accumulated other comprehensive income/(loss) ("AOCI") is recognized in earnings when the cash flows that were hedged affect earnings.
 For hedge relationships that are discontinued because a forecasted transaction is expected to not occur according to the original hedge forecast, any related derivative values recorded in AOCI are immediately recognized in earnings.